 Car Fender Pros

 The fender is responsible for protecting the body of the car.
 If debris could flow freely from the moving tires, a lot more body damage would occur, requiring repairs.
-The fender is the shield that protects both your car and others near you on the road.
+Your fender is the shield that protects both your car and others near you on the road.

 The fender also helps to keep the car from getting too messy.
 Because the fender blocks dust and mud from being sprayed from the tires, you will need to clean your car less frequently.